Study with Us

 What funding is available?

 Our studentships are funded by a range of sources.
-In 2020 we expect to award 3 STFC studentships, with the potential also for ScotDIST Centre for Doctoral Training in Data-Intensive Science studentships, and EPSRC/CASE studentships in detector development.
+In 2023 we expect to award at least 3 STFC-funded studentships, with the potential also for EPSRC/CASE studentships in detector development.
+For more information on projects offered for a 2023 start, see Current PhD Projects.

-Our regular STFC-funded studentships are on offer for UK and EU students who have been resident in the UK for at least three years (including for full-time education; see the STFC documentation).
-ScotDIST PhD studentships on data-intensive science are open to UK and EU applicants.
+Our regular funded studentships are on offer for UK students and for EU students with pre-settled or settled status in the UK; see the STFC documentation).
 All these studentships cover tuition fees and provide a tax-free stipend.
+It may be possible to offer one to an international student.

 In addition, prestigious SUPA Prize Studentships and Glasgow University Scholarships, both of which cover fees and provide a stipend, are available to students of all nationalities, and the Carnegie Trust for the Universities of Scotland offer Carnegie-Caledonian PhD Scholarships.